Gregory K. Orme: Early life and education

-Orme was born December 14, 1953 in Boston, Massachusetts.
+Orme was born December 14, 1953, in Boston, Massachusetts.
 Orme grew up in Ogden, Utah, and later attended Robert E. Lee High School in San Antonio, Texas.
 He graduated from the University of Utah in 1975 with a degree in Political Science and a Certificate in International Relations.
 He then attended law school at George Washington University.
 While in Washington, D.C., Orme worked for the United States Agency for International Development in the Office of General Counsel.
 He received his Juris Doctor, with high honors, in 1978.

 Early legal career

 After graduating law school, Orme began working at the Salt Lake City law firm of Van Cott, Bagley, Cornwall and McCarthy in the Summer of 1978.
-In September 1978, he took a leave of absence to serve as a law clerk under Judge Monroe G. McKay, a Federal Appeals Court Judge on the 10th Circuit Court of Appeals.
+In September 1978, he took a leave of absence to serve as a law clerk under Judge Monroe G. McKay, a Federal Appeals Court Judge on the United States Court of Appeals for the Tenth Circuit.

 In August 1979 Orme finished his clerkship and returned to work at Van Cott.
 He worked primarily in commercial litigation, handling cases for clients such as Deer Valley Resort, Jackson Hole Ski Corporation, Huntsman Chemical, and KeyBank.
 Orme was made a partner at the firm in 1984.
 He was a recipient of the Utah State Bar's Young Lawyer of the Year award in 1986.